volmer/bootsy/README.md

 ### Uploader

-It is also possible to disable the image upload feature entirely.
-This way the user can insert images in his/her text by providing an image url.
+It's also possible to disable the image upload feature entirely.
+This way users can insert images in their texts by providing an image url.
 Simple and easy:

   ```erb
   <%= f.bootsy_area :my_attribute, editor_options: {uploader: false} %>